kderme/gsoc/blog/blog-sqlite.md

 	atomically $ putTMVar tmvar ret
 	go
 ```
 Our implementation is very similar to the `async` library and it was influenced by it a lot and in fact we initially tried to use it instead.
 The difference is that in `async` the thread lives only for the duration of the execution of the IO action and cannot return the result without dying.
 In our case we want a thread which continues to live.
-Another package called `immortal` provides similar functionality, but it is more general purpose and doesn't directly facilitate us.
-(Stevan: add links to the async and immortal?)
+Another package called `immortal` (http://hackage.haskell.org/package/immortal) provides similar functionality, but it is more general purpose and doesn't directly facilitate us.

 As you may have noticed our implementation is not limited to SQLite or dbs, but it is built to be a lot more general.
 We have implemented it as a different package called `async-queue` and plan to publish on Hackage.
 We have also forked Persistent and adopted it to use this package.
 We believe it can be easily ported to other Haskell datastores which support SQLite.
 (Stevan: links to async-queue github repo and persistent PR?)